 Serious / Catastrophic Injuries

 When a person suffers a catastrophic injury, he or she may face months or years of medical care.
 In many cases, the accident also has a detrimental effect on the victim’s ability to work.
 At Frankl & Kominsky, we understand that recovering physically and financially from a serious injury can be daunting.
-Our accident lawyers serve clients throughout South Florida, and are prepared to help you fight for compensation if you have been hurt by someone else’s carelessness.
-We are effective litigators who will aggressively pursue your injury claim against whoever was responsible.Types of Catastrophic Injuries
+Our accident lawyers serve clients throughout South Florida, and are prepared to help you try to fight for compensation if you have been hurt by someone else’s carelessness.
+We are effective litigators who are ready to try to aggressively pursue your injury claim against whoever was responsible.Types of Catastrophic Injuries

 - Trauma to the head and brain, which can cause significant brain damage and permanent disability in some cases.

 - Back and spinal cord injuries, which often result in nerve damage and paralysis.